rilindo/ex407_ansible_specialist_exam_labs/README.md

 # Ansible Exam notes

-The exam objecties explicitely stated that you will be using ansible 2.3.
+The exam objectives clearly stated that you will be using ansible 2.3.
 This means some commands in 2.4 and above will not be available in 2.3.
 Here they are:

 ## include_tasks